Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

-## Reducing the number of pitch accent dictionaries
+## Limiting the number of pitch accent dictionaries

 The following CSS displays only the first 2 pitch accent dictionaries:
 ```css